 This way they are more than happy to share it.
 Last time I tried to crowdsource a post like that it worked quite well: I got several replies within minutes.

 - Anchor text future according to 19 experts by Giuseppe Pastore

 - 62 Experts Share Their #1 Actionable SEO Technique on Writtent

 - The Most Creative Link Building Post Ever by Jon Cooper

 Just look at how popular these group posts were on social media!

 Even here you can streamline the process of crowdsourcing by selecting existing expert quotes without asking them to provide new ones.
-See:

-Sometimes you have to invest more time in your social relations to get more popularity later on,
+It’s not only about productivity and spending less time on social media.
+You have to invest more time in your social relations to get more popularity later on.

-both directly as a an effect of your article or by making people aware of you and listen to you once you need them too.
+This “delayed gratification” approach works both directly as a an effect of your article or by making people aware of you and listen to you once you need them too.